lifeinoppo/netlify/_posts/2018-01-08-two-thousand-and-eighteen.markdown

 During holidays I decided to take a break from Twitter, blow the dust off of this website and give [Micro.blog](https://micro.blog/) a good shot—I very much sympathise with [what they stand for](http://help.micro.blog/2015/why-i-created-this/) and I'm all for a more open and independent web.

-My plan for this year is to rethink how I interact with social media, after the tumultuous one that was 2017.
+My plan now is to rethink how I interact with social media, after the tumultuous year that was 2017.

 And with that being said—and if you like—you're more than welcome to [join me at Micro.blog](https://micro.blog/mmarfil).